kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Compile-Time Generation Removes Entire Categories of Runtime Debugging
+## Compile-Time Generation Removes Entire Categories of Runtime Debugging { #compile-time-generation }

 Generated source helps when debugging is necessary, but the larger benefit is that many structural problems never reach runtime debugging at all.